kubeflow/example-seldon/README.md

    * Create runtime prediction images and push to repo
    * Deploy individual runtime model

-**To push to your own repo the Docker images you will need to setup your docker credentials as a Kubernetes secret using the template in [k8s_setup/docker-credentials-secret.yaml.tpl](k8s_setup/docker-credentials-secret.yaml.tpl).**
+**To push to your own repo the Docker images you will need to setup your docker credentials as a Kubernetes secret containing a [config.json](https://www.projectatomic.io/blog/2016/03/docker-credentials-store/).
+For convenience a [generate-docker-secret.sh](./scripts/generate-docker-secret.sh) script is provided for use with public dockerhub.**

 # Serve the Models